 Living in Kuala Lumpur is like living in an oven that’s being switched on to slowly roast a whole bird.
 The weather is always uncomfortably hot and therefore, my family and I always fancy places with more cooling weather whenever we decided to go for a short getaway.
 Since we are living just about 45mins drive away from the Genting Highlands, naturally this place became our number one family weekend’s destination of choice whenever we want some R&R. It is the only place that’s not only near home, but offers cool climate all year round as well.

-Hotel On The Park was previously known as Theme Park Hotel.
+.
 The Theme Park Hotel in Resorts World Genting holds many nostalgic memories for the generations of guests who have stayed in the rooms and enjoyed its proximity to the magical world of Malaysia’s only mountaintop amusement park.
 Since the closure of the attraction in 2013, the Theme Park Hotel followed suit, but only so it could re-emerge ready to give a whole new generation of thrill seekers an insight into creative hotel expansion.
 There are plenty of attractions nearby the hotel; but a must visit attraction around is defnitely The English Garden which is just across the road and SkyAvenue, which is just about 5-10 minutes walk away.

 There’s a mirror trick art in the lobby.
 I decided to give it a go and here’s fooling around at the lobby before checking-in

 Here’s our access card.
 Cute, don’t you think?

 Our room was a Sixers with Double Decker Bed.
 It was located at level 3 in Theme Park Hotel.
 Here’s a picture of the hallway.
 Again, I felt like Alice walking into a maze in Wonderland.